 We recognise that children who feel happy and supported within their school environment learn better.

-Our Student Wellbeing Worker, Steve Postlethwaite, offers support to students who require additional assistance with social or behavioural issues.
+At Araluen we have a Wellbeing Worker whose role is to support to students who require additional assistance with social or behavioural issues.
 The Wellbeing Worker will also work with parents and teachers to support students in need or at risk.
 You will see him accompanied by his four-legged friend – Honey.
 She has been adopted as our school dog and even wears a school uniform!
 She is a great support to students who are experiencing emotional difficulties.

 For students who require additional support, we enlist the services of qualified staff such as psychologists, speech therapists and hearing specialists from the Wellington office of the Department of Education.